 You can have high expectations of yourself and level-up your skills and aim for excellence, in conjunction with having fun and being fulfilled!

-Benefits of taking your work seriously, not yourself
+Benefits of taking your craft seriously, rather than yourself

 Taking your work seriously but not yourself is one of the BEST things you can do to build a better relationship with yourself (which is ESSENTIAL in your self improvement and personal development journey)...